Submitting Jobs Without a Shared File System: HTCondor’s File Transfer Mechanism

 Skipping dataflow jobs can potentially save large amounts of time in long-running workflows.

 There are some cases where HTCondor’s file transfer mechanism is inefficient.
 For jobs that need to run a large number of times, the input files need to get transferred for every job, even if those files are identical.
-This wastes resources on both the submit machine and the network, slowing overall job execution time.
+This wastes resources on both the access point and the network, slowing overall job execution time.

 Public input files allow a user to specify files to be transferred over a publicly-available HTTP web service.
 A system administrator can then configure caching proxies, load balancers, and other tools to dramatically improve performance.
 Public input files are not available by default, and need to be explicitly enabled by a system administrator.